New Edition: 19961997: Home Again reunion and hiatus

 By 1996, the members of New Edition had arguably achieved greater commercial success with their own side projects than the group had during its run.
 However, after having promised fans that there would be a reunion — and still contractually owing MCA Records another New Edition album — the group, with Brown, reunited to record Home Again, their first new album in eight years.
 The album debuted at number one on both the Billboard 200 and R&B Albums chart, and became the most commercially successful album of the group's career; reaching double platinum status in the United States.
 It also produced several hits, including the top ten pop hits: "Hit Me Off" and "I'm Still in Love with You."
 However, the ensuing 1997 Home Again Tour would prove disastrous for the group.
 Despite not having toured together in close to a decade (and over ten years for Brown), old rivalries and struggles for on stage dominance resurfaced as if no time had passed.
 By the middle leg of the tour, one evening at a concert in Las Cruces, New Mexico as Brown was extending his solo set, DeVoe attempted to pull Brown off the stage.
 Brown responded by dropping his microphone and a fist fight between the two ensued.
 This led to both members' security guards confronting each other, gun play was brought in, and the concert was halted.
 Bivins and Brown left the tour early, while DeVoe, Bell, Gill, and Tresvant finished out the rest of the tour as a quartet.
 Brown later admitted during an interview that he was intoxicated during the tour.
 Each of the group members again went their separate ways, this time on more hostile terms than ever; resulting in an indefinite hiatus that appeared to be the swan song for New Edition.

-Also in 1996, the three solo members of New Edition (Brown, Gill and Tresvant) joined Monica and Faith Evans to collaborate with Whitney Houston on a recording of the gospel standard "Somebody Bigger Than You and I" that appeared on the soundtrack to Houston's movie The Preacher's Wife.
+Also in 1996, the three solo members of New Edition (Brown, Gill and Tresvant) joined Monica and Faith Evans to collaborate with Brown's then-wife Whitney Houston on a recording of the gospel standard "Somebody Bigger Than You and I" that appeared on the soundtrack to Houston's movie The Preacher's Wife.
 They had also made an appearance on Family Matters season 8 episode 9 titled "Home Again."

 The following year, Gill formed the R&B supergroup LSG, along with Gerald Levert and Keith Sweat, to release the album Levert.Sweat.Gill, which had the hit single "My Body".